 The only access to the castle is the narrow ridge that is the beginning of the Royal Mile.
-Branching out from the main street like herring bones are numerous “closes” (skinny alleys) and “wynds” (winding lanes) entered through “pends” (low archways).
+Branching out from the main street like fish bones are numerous closes (skinny alleys) and wynds (winding lanes), all entered through pends (low archways).
 Downhill, at the other end of the mile, is the Palace of Holyroodhouse.

-- John Knox, a leader of the Reformation and founder of Scottish Presbyterianism, directed his cause from St. Giles Cathedral, built in 1495.
+John Knox, a leader of the Reformation and founder of Scottish Presbyterianism, directed his cause from Saint Giles Cathedral, built in 1495.
 A chapel inside houses the Most Ancient and Most Noble Order of the Thistle, where Queen Elizabeth II presides over present-day knightings when in town.
-Outside, I found John Knox’s burial site in the parking lot behind the cathedral, space number 23.
+Outside, I found John Knox’s burial site in the parking lot behind the cathedral at space number 23.
 I wonder who parks on him.

-- Halfway down the Royal Mile, the street name changes from High to Canongate.
+Halfway down the Royal Mile, the street name changes from High to Canongate.
 Once, a wall and a gate separated the two neighborhoods, slummy Edinburgh and upper-crust Canongate, a community associated with Holyrood Abbey.
-Now a pub, World’s End, marks the border.
+A pub, World’s End, now marks the border.

-- The Scottish Parliament was reestablished in 1999 and began meeting in its contemporary and controversial new home in 2004.
-Its design reflects and honors the natural landscape of Scotland.
+The Scottish Parliament was reestablished in 1999 and began meeting in its contemporary and controversial new home in 2004.
+Its design reflects the natural landscape of Scotland.
 The Debating Chamber is open to the public.

 Palace of Holyroodhouse

-Adjacent to the palace are the ruins of Holyrood Abbey, dating to the 13th century.
+Adjacent to the palace are the ruins of Holyrood Abbey, dating to the 1200s.

 Along the mile, tourists may buy Loch Ness-monster plush toys.
-Not to be outdone, the palace has its own gift store selling royal memorabilia, including china, jewelry … even queenly oven mitts.
+Not to be outdone, the palace has its own gift store selling royal memorabilia, including fine china, jewelry, and even queenly oven mitts.